- Define each classification system and identify the labels in the system.

 Each system is the basis for a security CONSTRAINT object, which defines a set of access controls.
 Each user can be assigned up to 6 hierarchical and 2 non-hierarchical constraints.

-- For each table requiring RLS protection, determine which of the classification system (security constraints) should apply to the range of users who access the table.
+- For each table requiring row level security protection, determine which of the classification system (security constraints) should apply to the range of users who access the table.

 A table can contain up to 5 constraint columns.

 - Identify how security labels for each system should apply to table rows, and define the user access level required to perform each SQL operation (INSERT, SELECT, UPDATE, and DELETE).

 You can use this analysis to help:

 - Determine the level of protection required for each row